 All reasonable expenses incurred by the insured at our request to assist us in the investigation or defense of the claim or “suit,” including actual loss of earnings up to $350 a day because of time off from work.

-VI.
-Subparagraph 2.a.(1)(d) of SECTION II - WHO IS AN INSURED is deleted in its entirety and replaced with the following:
+V. Subparagraph 2.a.(1)(d) of SECTION II - WHO IS AN INSURED is deleted in its entirety and replaced with the following:

 (d) Arising out of his or her providing or failing to provide professional health care services.